tbrowder/FinanceAPI/README.md

 ### CSV table formats

 All tables are kept in date order from earliest to latest.
-For those tables that may have multiple events on the same day, the second key is the event type which are:
+For those tables that may have multiple events on the same day, the second key is the event type which is one of:

   * **BU** - Buy